 Below is the quick reference guide to estimating desiccant units.
 The units specified apply to bulk, packaged, and custom desiccant quantities and, thus, the guide is a good multi-purpose estimator.
 However, seeking additional advice in determining appropriate quantities is strongly recommended in the two following scenarios:

-Finally, it should be noted that there are many different types of desiccant, not all of which are equally applicable to every scenario.
-Therefore, it is important that AGM Engineering review a project before desiccant types and quantities are fully committed and specified to a project.
+Finally, it should be noted that there are many different types of desiccants, not all of which are equally applicable to every scenario.
+Thus, it is important for projects involving precise dryness targets that AGM Engineering review the project before desiccant types and quantities are fully committed and specified.

 |Rigid Barrier Dimensions||Units Req.|